While conventional loans or lines of credit may be available to finance lawsuits, those options are typically only available to lawyers and law firms.

-Due to concerns about creating a conflict of interest between a lawyer and a client, while a lawyer can advance the costs of litigation, a lawyer cannot lend money to a client.
-The concern is that if a client owes a lawyer money, the lawyer will have an interest in recovering that money which may be inconsistent with the best interest of the client.
+While a lawyer can advance the costs of litigation, due to concerns about creating a conflict of interest, a lawyer is prohibited from lending money to a client.
+The concern is that if a client owes a lawyer money, the lawyer will have an interest in recovering that money that may be inconsistent with the best interest of the client.

-Some clients have no choice but to obtain lawsuit financing, even at a high cost.
-Sometimes there is no other source of capital, and the client must have funds to pay medical bills, obtain health care, to pay the rent or mortgage, or even to buy food.
+Some people have no choice but to obtain lawsuit financing, even at its high cost.
+Sometimes an injured plaintiff has no other source of capital, yet must have funds to pay medical bills, obtain health care, to pay the rent or mortgage, or even to buy food.